A Classic Potato Salad Recipe

 A classic potato salad does not have to be drenched in mayonnaise or sour cream.
 Just the right amount of ingredients will make your potato salad the talk of the town.

-I can assure you that you should not be skeptical about the list of the ingredients.
-Adding olive oil to potato salad is not a bad thing.
-It becomes bad when you add too much oil or you use bad oil.
+I can assure you that you should not be skeptical about the list of ingredients.
+Adding olive 0ill to potato salad is not a bad thing.
+It becomes bad when you add too much oil or use rancid oil.
 I prefer using extra virgin olive oil or flavored olive oil.
 My favorite is truffle oil!
-It is not Caribbean but we are evolving.
+It is not the Caribbean, but we are evolving.
 There is no need to keep cooking with the same ingredients and cook the same dishes all the time.

 Good and healthy ingredients are always the best